pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

-**Example and remark:** We give an example of a paper with only one taxonomic
+**Example and remark 3.** We give an example of a paper with only one
-treatment.
-These paper types are not part of the Core Ontology but are
+taxonomic treatment.
+These paper types are not part of the Core Ontology but
-imported in the Knowledge Base during the population phase.
-We also show how
+are imported in the Knowledge Base during the population phase.
+We also show
-to say that a paper has as its type the aforementioned type.
+how to say that a paper has as its type the aforementioned type.

 ```
 :single-taxon-treatment